haiaimi/UnrealShaders/学习记录/TmpFile.md

 ### Multiple scattering

 The multiply scattered radiance is the light arriving from the Sun at some point in the atmosphere after two or more <i>bounces</i> (where a bounce is either a scattering event or a reflection from the ground).
 The following sections describe how we compute it, how we store it in a precomputed texture, and how we read it back.

-Note that, as for single scattering, we exclude here the light paths whose
-<i>last</i> bounce is a reflection on the ground.
-The contribution from these
-paths is computed separately, at rendering time, in order to take the actual ground albedo into account (for intermediate reflections on the ground, which are precomputed, we use an average, uniform albedo).
+Note that, as for single scattering, we exclude here the light paths whose <i>last</i> bounce is a reflection on the ground.
+The contribution from these paths is computed separately, at rendering time, in order to take the actual ground albedo into account (for intermediate reflections on the ground, which are precomputed, we use an average, uniform albedo).

 #### Computation

 Multiple scattering can be decomposed into the sum of double scattering, triple scattering, etc, where each term corresponds to the light arriving from the Sun at some point in the atmosphere after <i>exactly</i> 2, 3, etc bounces.
 Moreover, each term can be computed from the previous one.
 Indeed, the light arriving at some point $p$ from direction $w$ after $n$ bounces is an integral over all the possible points $q$ for the last bounce, which involves the light arriving at $q$ from any direction, after $n-1$ bounces.

 This description shows that each scattering order requires a triple integral to be computed from the previous one (one integral over all the points $q$ on the segment from $p$ to the nearest atmosphere boundary in direction $w$, and a nested double integral over all directions at each point $q$).
 Therefore, if we wanted to compute each order "from scratch", we would need a triple integral for double scattering, a sextuple integral for triple scattering, etc. This would be clearly inefficient, because of all the redundant computations (the computations for order $n$ would basically redo all the computations for all previous orders, leading to quadratic complexity in the total number of orders).
-Instead, it is much more efficient to proceed as
+Instead, it is much more efficient to proceed as follows:
-follows:

 * precompute single scattering in a texture (as described above),

 * for $n \ge 2$:

   precompute the $n$-th scattering in a texture, with a triple integral whose integrand uses lookups in the $(n-1)$-th scattering texture

 This strategy avoids many redundant computations but does not eliminate all of them.
 Consider for instance the points $p$ and $p'$ in the figure below, and the computations which are necessary to compute the light arriving at these two points from direction $w$ after $n$ bounces.
 These computations involve, in particular, the evaluation of the radiance $L$ which is scattered at $q$ in direction $-w$, and coming from all directions after $n-1$ bounces:

 Therefore, if we computed the n-th scattering with a triple integral as described above, we would compute $L$ redundantly (in fact, for all points $p$ between $q$ and the nearest atmosphere boundary in direction $-w$).
 To avoid this, and thus increase the efficiency of the multiple scattering computations, we refine the above algorithm as follows:

-precompute single scattering in a texture (as described above),for $n \ge 2$:
+* precompute single scattering in a texture (as described above),
+* for $n \ge 2$:

->for each point $q$ and direction $w$, precompute the light which is
->scattered at $q$ towards direction $-w$, coming from any direction after
->$n-1$ bounces (this involves only a double integral, whose integrand uses
->lookups in the $(n-1)$-th scattering texture),</li>
+  * for each point $q$ and direction $w$, precompute the light which is scattered at $q$ towards direction $-w$, coming from any direction  after $n-1$ bounces (this involves only a double integral, whose integrand uses lookups in the $(n-1)$-th scattering texture),
-><li>for each point $p$ and direction $w$, precompute the light coming from
->direction $w$ after $n$ bounces (this involves only a single integral, whose
->integrand uses lookups in the texture computed at the previous line)
+  * for each point $p$ and direction $w$, precompute the light coming from direction $w$ after $n$ bounces (this involves only a single integral, whose integrand uses lookups in the texture computed at the previous line)

 To get a complete algorithm, we must now specify how we implement the two steps in the above loop.
 This is what we do in the rest of this section.

 #### First Step

 The first step computes the radiance which is scattered at some point $q$ inside the atmosphere, towards some direction $-w$.
 Furthermore, we assume that this scattering event is the $n$-th bounce.

-This radiance is the integral over all the possible incident directions
-$w_i$, of the product ofthe incident radiance $L_i$ arriving at $q$ from direction $w_i$ after
-$n-1$ bounces, which is the sum of:
+This radiance is the integral over all the possible incident directions $w_i$, of the product of the incident radiance $L_i$ arriving at $q$ from direction $w_i$ after $n-1$ bounces, which is the sum of:

 * a term given by the precomputed scattering texture for the $(n-1)$-th order,
 * if the ray $[q, w_i)$ intersects the ground at $r$, the contribution from the light paths with $n-1$ bounces and whose last bounce is at $r$, i.e. on the ground (these paths are excluded, by definition, from our precomputed textures, but we must take them into account here since the bounce on the ground is followed by a bounce at $q$).
-This contribution, in turn, is the product
+This contribution, in turn, is the product of:
-  of:
   * the transmittance between $q$ and $r$,
   * the (average) ground albedo,
   * the <a href="https://www.cs.princeton.edu/~smr/cs348c-97/surveypaper.html">Lambertian BRDF</a> $1/\pi$,
   * the irradiance received on the ground after $n-2$ bounces.
-We explain in the
-    <a href="#irradiance">next section</a> how we precompute it in a texture.
-For
-    now, we assume that we can use the following function to retrieve this irradiance from a precomputed texture:
+We explain in the<a href="#irradiance">next section</a> how we precompute it in a texture.
+For now, we assume that we can use the following function to retrieve this irradiance from a precomputed texture:

 ```glsl
 IrradianceSpectrum GetIrradiance(